Browse our online catalog of courses. Do you have questions about one of our courses? Contact us!

 This course focuses on the ideas of identity and influence.
 Learners are asked to explore those aspects as they relate to course topics and skills.
 Students will be reading texts using Close Reading strategies; writing persuasive essays, personal narratives, interpretations, reflections; and making inferences about influence and social impact of media techniques.

 English 2A/2B is designed to cover some of the basic elements of a traditional sophomore English class.
-Students will be reading, writing and analyzing texts (including To Kill a Mockingbird and a choice novel) throughout the course.
+Students will be reading, writing and analyzing texts (Shakespearean sonnets, a choice novel) throughout the course.
 Additionally, students will hone some basic grammar and punctuation skills, become versed in the art of persuasive speaking and writing and explore heroic archetypes and story patterns.

 Students will learn about early American Literature, beginning with the pre-Colonial writings, Native American myth, and Colonial writings through the significant literary periods including the Age of Reason, the Romantic, Transcendentalist, and Realist movements and into the Modernist/Post-Modernist movement and Contemporary Literature.
 Students will be able to interact with the literature through various writings and critical thinking while developing an electronic portfolio.

 It meets the general requirements for 11th grade English.